Priyank-Vaghela/Git-Auto-Deployer/README.md

 2. ./git_pull.sh or ./git.sh

 ## Real World Scenario
-- Focus on writing code & stop wasting your time writing the same Git Commands & Credentials again & again.
+- Focus on Writing Quality Code & Stop wasting your time typing the same Git Commands/Credentials again & again.

 ## Note
 - If your repository is not empty then run Git_pull.sh